Project Details - Ended

 - Project Dates:9/30/2012 to 12/31/2018

 - Health Care Theme:

-Crohn’s disease is a chronic inflammatory bowel disease that has significant negative impact on the quality of life of an estimated 500,000 Americans.
-Treating patients with immunomodulator and anti-tumor necrosis factor soon after diagnosis before complications occur leads to better patient outcomes.
+Crohn’s disease is a chronic inflammatory bowel disease that has significant impact on the quality of life of an estimated 500,000 Americans.
+Treating patients with a combination of immunomodulator and anti-tumor necrosis factor soon after diagnosis but before complications occur leads to better patient outcomes.
 However, these medications are associated with life-threatening infections and lymphoma.
 A challenge of treating Crohn’s disease is identifying those patients who will develop severe disease and need medications without over-treating patients who have mild disease.
-Additionally, patients are often reluctant to begin treatment until the disease becomes more severe.
+Additionally, patients are often reluctant to begin treatment until the disease becomes more severe with resultant worse outcomes.

-To address these concerns, Dr. Siegel and his research team developed two tools.
-The first is a statistical model that predicts Crohn’s disease severity for an individual patient based on clinical, serologic, and genetic factors.
-The second tool is a Web-based decision aid to help patients weigh the benefits and risks of available treatments for Crohn’s disease.
-Together, these two tools comprise the Crohn’s Disease Shared Decision Making Program.
+This research validated a statistical model that predicts Crohn’s disease severity for an individual patient based on clinical, serologic, and genetic factors.
+The model was then adapted into a web-based decision aid to help patients weigh the benefits and risks of available treatments for Crohn’s disease.
+Together, these two tools comprise the Crohn’s Disease Shared Decision-Making Program.